rajeshdas668822/event-souring-kafka/README.md

-   It has four modules.
+   #It has four modules.
     **event-app**
     **event-domain**
     **event-infrastructure**
     **event-web**

+  # How to Start up the application

    Event-app is the brain of the project and contains all service implementation.
    It works on in memory database h2 and the communication happens via active MQ.

-   1) start ApplicationApiBootstrap in org.springboot.eventbus.starter to start the services.
+   1) Start ApplicationApiBootstrap in org.springboot.eventbus.starter to start the services.

    2) Down load apache-activemq and  start ActiveMQ so that communication can happen via activeMQ.

    3) Start WebAppInitializer  in org.springboot.eventbus.web.starter package.

    4) Use http://localhost:8080/ to access the web page.

+   # Open Source Technology Used.
+     1) Activiti
+     2) Camel
+     3) Spring
+     4) Drool
+     5) Hazlecast